Milena95-dev/QA-Test-Ino-Games/theory_test.md

 ---

-**3\.
-What does the term 'regression testing' refer to?**

-Regression testing is a testing technique in which all parts of the product are tested, including every change, previous bug, and mapped test case, along with code inspections to validate possible system changes.
-This ensures complete product coverage before delivery to the customer or after changes that may impact parts of the system that were previously tested.

-**4\.
-How would you create a template to describe bugs on a software that is being constantly released?**

-I would imagine a template that is intuitive, standardized, and concise:

-* Include the bug ID (if used);
-* Priority (considering a demand app, I would choose one from the label like (High, Medium, Low)
-* I also usually use the device and browser used for the tests;
-* Environment being tested and build version used for testing;
-* A brief, intuitive, and easy-to-read description of the issue;
-* Detailed steps to reproduce;
-* Expected result (what the system should have done);
-* Attachments at the end, including screenshots and videos with active audio;

-**5\.
-What is the importance of test automation in QA?
-What would you explore in terms of automation for games being developed in a short period of time?**

-Test automation is crucial in QA as it significantly reduces the time required to perform repetitive tests and increases the reliability and efficiency of the validation process.
-It also enables asset quality evaluation and broader test coverage, ensuring system quality even under tight deadlines.

-For games developed in a short time frame, I would explore:

-* Basic functionality tests, such as page loading, usability, and button functionality
-* Validation of calculations and payouts, ensuring consistency in winnings and bets
-* Performance and stress tests, simulating heavy loads to check stability
-* Security tests to protect sensitive player information

-**6\.
-Describe the main stages of the Software Testing Life Cycle (STLC).**

-* **Requirements Analysis**: At this stage, the project needs are analyzed to identify functional and non-functional requirements.
-Tools to be used are planned, time estimations for testing are made, and the requirements that need to be met are evaluated.

-* **Test Planning**: Here, the test plan is created based on estimated time and desired coverage.
-Necessary resources like team, tools, and infrastructure are defined, and the test strategy is developed, prioritizing the main objectives.

-* **Test Case Design**: Test cases are created based on the defined requirements.
-This stage includes the creation of cases that cover the system's scope, ensuring that main functionalities and workflows are tested.

-* **Test Environment Setup**: In this phase, the test environment is set up to simulate real-world conditions.
-This includes installing, adjusting, and configuring tools, operating systems, browsers, and other necessary resources.

-* **Test Execution**: Test cases are executed, and any defects found are recorded in detail, including reproduction steps, severity, and priority.
-After fixes are made by the development team, a retest is conducted to ensure issues are resolved.
-This phase ends when critical and high-priority bugs are fixed.

-* **Closure**: After test execution, metrics and results are evaluated.
-Detailed reports listing defects found and suggested improvements are prepared.
-Additionally, lessons learned are documented, and future test cases that can optimize future processes are mapped.

-**7\.
-How would you handle a situation where a bug you reported is marked as 'not reproducible' by the development team?**

-First, I would contact the developer or the team responsible for the attempt to reproduce to understand any difficulties faced, such as differences in the test environment or configurations used.
-If it’s determined that the issue is environment-related, I would suggest they try reproducing the bug in the correct environment specified in the report.

-If this approach doesn’t resolve the issue, I would suggest conducting a pair testing session (in-person or virtual) with the team, reviewing the steps described in my report to identify any gaps or external factors that might affect reproducing the bug.

-If we manage to reproduce the bug during the session, I would leave the correction to the development team, offering support if they need more information or suggestions.
-However, if the issue persists, I would try reproducing the bug again on my machine under their supervision, to explore the exact conditions in which the error occurs.

-Regardless of the outcome, I would review my report to identify possible improvements in the bug description, ensuring it is as intuitive, detailed, and complete as possible to avoid future confusion.
+### 3. What does the term 'regression testing' refer to?

+Regression testing is a testing technique in which all parts of the product are retested—including every change, previous bug fixes, and mapped test cases—along with code inspections to validate system updates.
+This ensures full product coverage before delivery or any time changes might impact areas that were already tested.
+Key aspects include:

+- **Complete retesting**: Re-executing all relevant test cases, especially those tied to past defects.
+- **Change impact validation**: Confirming that new code or fixes haven’t broken existing functionality.
+- **Code inspections**: Reviewing modified code sections to catch potential issues early.

+---

+### 4. How would you create a template to describe bugs on a software that is being constantly released?

+To keep reports intuitive, standardized and concise, I’d include:

+- **Bug ID** (if applicable)
+- **Priority** (High, Medium, Low – based on labels in our demand-management tool)
+- **Device & Browser** (e.g., Windows 10 / Chrome 114)
+- **Environment & Build Version** (e.g., Dev, v2.3.1)
+- **Description** (clear, to the point)
+- **Steps to Reproduce**
+  1. Step one
+  2. Step two
+- **Expected Result** (what the system should have done)
+- **Actual Result** (what really happened)
+- **Attachments** (screenshots, videos with audio, logs)

+---

+### 5. What is the importance of test automation in QA?
+What would you explore in terms of automation for games being developed in a short period of time?

+Test automation is essential in QA because it **Speeds up repetitive testing**, **Improves accuracy**, and **Ensures consistent coverage** across releases—even under tight deadlines.
+It also allows for automated asset-quality checks and broader validation without manual overhead.

+For a game with a rapid release cycle, I’d focus automation on:

+- **Core functionality**: Page/screen loading, menu navigation, button interactions
+- **Calculation & payout accuracy**: Verifying bet/win logic remains consistent across builds
+- **Performance & stress**: Simulating high user load or resource-intensive scenes to catch stability issues
+- **Security checks**: Automated scans to protect player data and prevent common vulnerabilities

+---

+### 6. Describe the main stages of the Software Testing Life Cycle (STLC)

+- **Requirements Analysis**
+  Analyze project needs to identify functional and non-functional requirements.
+Plan the tools to be used, estimate testing effort, and evaluate which requirements must be covered.

+- **Test Planning**
+  Develop the test plan based on time estimates and desired coverage.
+Define resources (team, tools, infrastructure) and outline the test strategy, prioritizing key objectives.

+- **Test Case Design**
+  Create test cases from the defined requirements, ensuring coverage of main functionalities and workflows within the system’s scope.

+- **Test Environment Setup**
+  Configure the environment to mirror real-world conditions: install and adjust tools, operating systems, browsers, and any other necessary resources.

+- **Test Execution**
+  Run test cases and log any defects with detailed reproduction steps, severity, and priority.
+After developers fix issues, perform retests to confirm resolution.
+This phase concludes once critical and high-priority bugs are addressed.

+- **Closure**
+  Evaluate metrics and results, prepare a detailed report of defects and recommendations, document lessons learned, and map out improvements for future testing cycles.

+---

+### 7. How would you handle a situation where a bug you reported is marked as ‘not reproducible’ by the development team?

+1. **Clarify the context**
+   I’d reach out to the developer or team to understand what environment and configuration they used.
+Often, differences in OS, browser version or build can prevent reproduction.

+2. **Verify the environment**
+   If it seems environment-related, I’d confirm the exact setup from my report (e.g., staging vs. production, specific build number) and ask them to retry under those conditions.

+3. **Pair testing**
+   If issues persist, I’d suggest a quick pair-testing session—either in person or via screen share—where we follow my reproduction steps together.
+This usually uncovers any missing detail or external factor.

+4. **Supervised reproduction**
+   If we still can’t reproduce it, I’d run the steps again on my machine with the developer watching, so we can pinpoint the precise moment or condition that triggers the bug.

+5. **Improve the report**
+   Regardless of the outcome, I’d review my bug write-up, adding any extra logs, screenshots, or clarifications needed to make it as clear and complete as possible for future reference.

+---